 Once a resident has demonstration proficiency in time management, self-monitoring, and activities of daily living, the BrightQuest treatment team create a transition plan tailored to each resident’s individual progress and needs.
 A typical transition plan spans between 2-4 weeks with the resident spending their time between a residential home and a semi-independent living home.
 Requirements such as preparing meals, socializing, and overnight visits increase in frequency over a designated time span.
 Transition plans can also be shorter or longer based on the team’s recommendations.

-Each day in residential treatment has programming to encompass goals of teaching our residents structure, organization, and consistency, all while balancing relaxation and self-care time.
+Each day in Intensive Residential has programming to encompass goals of teaching our residents structure, organization, and consistency, all while balancing relaxation and self-care time.

-Each resident completes a thorough assessments in: Money Management, Food Management, Personal Appearance and Hygiene, Physical and Mental Health, House Cleanliness, House Maintenance, Transportation, Emergency and Safety Skills, Interpersonal Skills and Time Management.
+Each resident completes thorough assessments in Money Management, Food Management, Personal Appearance and Hygiene, Physical and Mental Health, House Cleanliness, House Maintenance, Transportation, Emergency and Safety Skills, Interpersonal Skills, and Time Management.
 Throughout their stay, residents are periodically reassessed and given therapeutic assignments to address their awareness and readiness to complete tasks that fall in these categories.

 Residents participate in 2-4 groups per day in addition to BrightQuest programming as designated by their therapist, individual psychotherapy sessions, social activities, house outings, and recovery meetings.

-Our staff complete a rigorous training program in compliance with all state and local licensing requirements.
-All staff are trained in a multitude of areas including: food safety, abuse reporting, medication management, emergency and disaster intervention, first aid, and health and safety laws in compliance with OSHA (Occupational Safety and Health Administration).
+Our staff completes a rigorous training program in compliance with all state and local licensing requirements.
+All staff are trained in a multitude of areas including food safety, abuse reporting, medication management, emergency and disaster intervention, first aid, and health and safety laws in compliance with OSHA (Occupational Safety and Health Administration).